 - It’s super easy to use established plants

 - Just starting out growing your own veggies, or don’t have time or knowledge to start from seed?
 Your best option would be to purchase established plants.

-- Limited variety
+- Limited variety available when using seedlings

 - More expensive.
 A 4-cell pack of broccoli plants can easily cost twice as much as a single packet of seeds which may contain 50-100 seeds.